mikegcox/vintagemoto/pages/02.notes/the-epic-multi-generational-bc-dirt-bike-adventure-of-2015/item.md

     format: short
 ---

+UPDATED February 4, 2017.
+I added a video from Mac's GoPro

 Here is a story from the modern era of dirt-biking and family fun.
 In 2014 I took my daughter Rose to B.C. for a vacation- a respite from the horrible events that had consumed our family for longer than I care to think about.
 We had a great time and as good fortune would have it, it has become an annual event.
 This story recalls the events of the second annual trip to B.C. to ride dirt-bikes.

+===

 My 50th year on planet Earth was perhaps not the best ever.
 It was 2015 and it had the potential to be a good year, but there were a series of unfortunate events that put a damper on a time that was supposed to be all about renewal.
 The highly volatile family situation of 2014 simmered down shortly after returning from BC-1 bringing promise of great things to come.
 But misfortune rained down often for some reason and something needed to be done about it so BC-2 was put into the hopper.